grooveLog/roadmap/README.md

 > * Start aiming for mass market appeal
 > * Early adopters/supporters given free life membership, assuming their usage has met pre-agreed criteria
 > * Introduction of a pricing model / business model
+> * Starting conversations with 'Social Celebrities', those with big social followings who already adhere to daily habits/rituals.
+Invite them to try GrooveLog, publish their rutuals, and inspire others

 # 1.1.0 Feeds from other apps
 * Begin supporting API feeds from other apps - e.g. Fitbit, Strava, MyFitnessPal etc.